geomagpy/magpy/README.md

 Additionally a README.IMO file will be created and filled with existing meta information.
 If at least one year of 1-minute data is written, then also a DKA file will be created containing K values separately.
-Please check the INTERMAGNET format specifications for further details on DKA, README and IAF formats.
+Please check the [INTERMAGNET] format specifications for further details on DKA, README and IAF formats.

-#### 3.3.3 The INTERMAGNET CDF fromat (IMAGCDF)
+#### 3.3.3 The INTERMAGNET CDF format (IMAGCDF)

 The IMAGCDF format has been developed for archiving specifically one-second definitive geomagnetic data products.
 It can contain several data sets from different instruments, eventually associated to different time columns.